In this post, we will aim to provide the answer to the frequently asked question, “How many days in Venice in enough?”

 Done the right way we are sure that you will enjoy the city so in this post we decided to try and help you to plan your visit to ensure that you leave enthralled by the city and dreaming of your next visit, rather than being one of the disappointed ones.

 Venice is so different to anywhere else in the world.
-The simple fact that roads and cars are replaced by waterways that lap against grand old buildings while and gondolas and boats criss-cross the canals, gives the city a completely different atmosphere to anywhere else.
+The simple fact that roads and cars are replaced by waterways that lap against grand old buildings while gondolas and boats criss-cross the canals, gives the city a completely different atmosphere from anywhere else in the world.
+It is such an unusual and magical place that we don’t think your should rush through on a 1 day itinerary.

 If you have flexibility in your itinerary you could easily spend 4 or 5 days in Venice without getting bored, but we would not recommend cutting your time below 2 days in Venice and this is only if you really can’t stretch to 3 full days.